ElFarash/Trigger-word-detection/README.md

 Here is the step to generate the training input audio clips,

--Pick a random 10-second background audio clip -Randomly overlay 0-4 audio clips of "activate" into this 10sec clip -Randomly overlay 0-2 audio clips of negative words into this 10sec clip
+- Pick a random 10-second background audio clip
+- Randomly overlay 0-4 audio clips of "activate" into this 10sec clip
+- Randomly overlay 0-2 audio clips of negative words into this 10sec clip

 We choose overlay since we want to mix the spoken words with the background noise to sounds more realistic.